Mademoiselle Rallay: England

 After queen Mary had been imprisoned in England, Rallay returned to her service.
 She brought her niece Renée Rallay, also known as Beauregard (the name of the family estate in France), who was also employed in Mary's household in England.
 They were at the French court and Mary's ally in France, the Archbishop of Glasgow requested a passport for them in December 1573.
 The passports had not been granted in May 1574.
+Mary sent a gift of needlework to Elizabeth, and suggested that if Rallay was allowed to come she could make better novelties.

 A coded letter from Mary to the French ambassador Michel de Castelnau mentioning Rallay's niece, who had been at Reims with Renée of Guise, was discovered in the Bibliothèque nationale de France and deciphered in 2023.
 Mary made a will at Sheffield Manor, bequeathing 100 Écu to "Beauregart", enough to see her home.

 In July 1578, Mademoiselle de Rallay, said to over 70 years old, had been ill in bed at Sheffield Manor since Easter, troubled with a great catarrh.
 She wanted to retire and needed a passport to return to France.
 She could be replaced by the 13-year-old daughter of Janet Scott and Thomas Kerr, Laird of Ferniehirst.
 Queen Elizabeth would not permit this change in the household.
 Probably, it was suspected that the girl's presence would facilitate Mary's secret correspondence with her supporters in Scotland.

 In 1585 woollen fabric bought in Coventry called "dornix" was used to make a canopy for Rallay at Tutbury Castle.
 She was said to be around 74 or 80 years old in February 1585, and sick.
 Mary was ill herself, but was carried to visit her servant in her chamber.
 Rallay died soon after, and Ralph Sadler delayed giving Mary letters from Queen Elizabeth because the loss of her old servant troubled her mind so.
 In a letter to the French ambassador Michel de Castelnau, Mary described Rallay as 'one of the principal consolations of my captivity'.
 She hoped a daughter of the Countess of Atholl could join her household, filling the place of Lady Seton and "ma bonne Rallay", my good Rallay.